TheCrunching/MuddyBot/docs/usage.md

 This commands prints the uptime of the program.

-### c!unlurk

-This command unlurks the user.
-I was always annoyed their was never a unlurk command in [Mud Flaps twitch chat](https://twitch.tv/mud_flaps123), so I made one.

 ### c!start_word and c!stop_word

 c!start_word and c!stop_word start and stop words on stream respectfully.
 These commands can only be run by the broadcaster or a moderator.
 See [Words on stream](#words-on-stream).